Hi there. Please start typing…

 All samples were recorded by Found Sound Nation at Temple Contemporary in Philadelphia from November, 2016 - January 2017.
 Special thanks to the incredible musicians and students in Philadelphia who recorded with us: Adam Abramson, Aiden, Alex Vogelsong, Alyssa Almeida, Andy Thierauf, Ardath Belzer, Ben Mulholland, Carlos Santiago, Colleen Law, Connor Przybyszewski, Dan Blacksberg, Daniel Nosheny, David Fishkin, Elena Moon Park, Elliott Levin, Emily Schuman, Emma Method, Eric Derr, Erica Corbo, Jay Krush, Jeffrey Ferguson, Jeremy Thal, Jesse Kudler, Joshua Machiz, Joshua Neale, Julie Lipson, Justin Walcroft, Katelyn Cyril, Kevin Vu, Koofreh Umoren, Laura Neuman, Martin Ventura, Matthew Engle, Mel Gervasio, Mick Ricereto, Patrick Oberstaedt, Pete Angevine, Steve Davit,Tessa Harrison, Tom Kraines, Tracy Nguyen, Tyler Illis, Veronica Jurkiewicz, Wilson Shook, Zachary McKenna, Zephyr Kremer, Zubin Hensler

-Broken O is a living composition made up of musical ideas played by broken instruments through a typewriter.
-As you type, hundreds of musical ideas are ordered, processed, layered, filtered, and repeated according to the words you choose and the speed at which you type them.
-The Typewriter was created by Christopher Marianetti and Pete Wise and is dedicated to the Symphony for a Broken Orchestra project which collected, catalogued and repaired over a thousand broken musical instruments for the Philadelphia public school system in 2018.
+The Broken Orchestra typewriter can turn your words, poems, conversations, nonsense, or anything you type into music.
+Made up of hundreds of musical ideas played by broken instruments, the typewriter is a living composition that reveals and deepens itself as you type.
+The typewriter’s algorithm draws on Zipf’s law - a statistical phenomenon that, while frequently observed, remains somewhat of a mystery.
+The typewriter was created by Christopher Marianetti and Pete Wise and is inspired by the Symphony for a Broken Orchestra project which collected, catalogued and repaired over a thousand broken musical instruments for the Philadelphia public school system in 2018.

 Your privacy is critically important to us.